-Generally, the products associated with the boiler project application are less volatile, pose less of a fire risk, and emit less VOCs and Criteria Pollutants than many of the products currently handled by Global.
-Bitumen crude oil is typically characterized as a combustible material and has a higher flashpoint than the other products currently stored by Global.
+products currently stored by Giobal.
 Bitumen is often blended with lighter petroleum products to facilitate shipping which will tend to lower the flashpoint into the flammable liquids category.
 There are also other characteristics of bitumen which require additional spill planning and response efforts.
 A more detailed discussion related to emergency response, fire response and planning, and oil spill prevention and response is included in the responses to questions 16, 20 and 23.

 Global constructs and operates its facilities based on extensive federal, state and local regulation; applicable codes, and Global's own operating standards.
 Any significant change in the method of operation or change in product requires a permitting and suitability evaluation to identify applicable regulatory obligations, construction standards and operational procedures.
 Training requirements, as well as engineering and operational controls are reviewed prior to facility or product changes to identify any potential impacts.
-Controls are modified, as necessary, to maintain compliance and maintain an appropriate level of safety, protection of personnel and the community.
+Controls are medified, as necessary, to maintain compliance and maintain an appropriate level of safety, protection of personnel and the community.